Campanology: Full circle ringing

 In call change ringing, one of the ringers (known as the Conductor) calls out to tell the other ringers how to vary their order.
 The timing of the calls and changes of pattern accompanying them are made at the discretion of the Conductor and so do not necessarily involve a change of ringing sequence at each successive stroke as is characteristic of method ringing.
 Some ringers, notably in the West of England where there is a strong call-change tradition, ring call changes exclusively but for others, the essence of change ringing is the substantially different method ringing.
-As of 2015 there are 7,140 English style rings.
-The Netherlands, Pakistan, India, and Spain have one each.
-The Windward Isles and the Isle of Man have 2 each.
-Canada and New Zealand 8 each.
-The Channel Isles 10.
-Africa as a continent has 13.
-Scotland 24, Ireland 37, USA 48, Australia 59 and Wales 227.
-The remaining 6,798 (95.2%) are in England (including three mobile rings).
+As of 2025 there are 7,255 English style rings.
+Wales having 230, Scotland 25, and the island of Ireland 61.
+The Channel Islands has 13 and the Isle of Man 2.
+7 in Mainland Europe, 60 in North America, 2 in the Caribbean, 13 in Africa.
+Australia 72 and New Zealand 11.
+The remaining 6759 (93%) are in England (including several mobile rings).